LukeMS/keltor/rst/index.rst

 **House Head**: Regent Cen Almos Nentus

-**Power Base**: Southflo in Celyd They are a well rounded House with members know for a variety of skills and faults.
+**Power Base**: `Southflo`_ in `Celyd`_

+They are a well rounded House with members know for a variety of skills and faults.
 The extent of their role in the fall of House Arrnas, while not know to all, was great.
 They benefited from that, gaining substantial Arrnas holdings by imperial decree.
 It is widely know that they were instrumental in establishing the republic although many nobles of slow wit question the wisdom of that.
-House Nentus has moderate sized land holds in Argos, Mostor and Sulkor.
+House Nentus has moderate sized land holds in `Argos`_, `Mostor`_ and `Sulkor`_.

 Roesoon